-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of applications No applications approved 1 application approved No applications No applications approved approved for the provision of contrary to Policy SP16 and contrary to Policy SP16 and approved contrary to the contrary to the provisions new community facilities.
+Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of applications approved for the provision of No applications approved contrary to Policy SP16 and 1 application approved contrary to Policy SP16 and No applications approved No applications approved contrary to the provisions new community facilities.
 RT8.
-RT8. provisions of Policies of Policies SP16 and RT8.
-SP16 and RT8.
+RT8. of Policies SP16 and RT8. of Policies SP16 and RT8.
 Number of applications approved which would result in the loss of an existing community facility.